FooBarShebang/phyqus_lib/Documents/References/UD001_base_classes.md

 Implements the data type to store a measurement mean value and the bound uncertainty as well as the basic arithmetic operations, including the augmented assignments.

-The addition, subtraction, multiplication and division are supported for both operands having uncertainty as well as only one operand having it and the second operand being a plain real number.
-The power operation is implemented only for the real number exponent, whereas the base being an instance of this class.
+The addition, subtraction, multiplication, division and exponentiation are supported for both operands having uncertainty as well as only one operand having it and the second operand being a plain real number.

 Avoids **ZeroDivisionError** by checking operands and raising **UT_ValueError** instead.